 Mental Focus And Concentration

-Practicing yoga and pilates requires your full mental focus.
-The reason why these two exercises are different from others is because of their ability to help improve our psychological being.
-In yoga and pilates classes you often find people exercising in a calm and concentrated manner.
+Practising yoga and pilates requires your complete mental focus.
+These two exercises are different from others because of their ability to help improve our psychological being.
+You often find people exercising calmly and concentrated in yoga and pilates classes.